 - Wear & Tear: Wear and tear in the stairs due to regular use, if not maintained by the establishment owner, can lead to slip and fall accidents.

 - Slippery Stairs: Spilling fluids over the stairs can lead to slip and fall accidents.
 These accidents are often partly the fault of the injured party.

 - Weather Conditions: Weather conditions, like snow and rain, might make stairwells unfit for use due to the danger of slipping.

-In case you incur serious physical injury as a result of a slip and fall accident on someone else’s property, you might be entitled to compensation if you can prove that you were not liable for the accident.
+If you incur a serious physical injury as a result of a slip and fall accident on someone else’s property, you might be entitled to compensation if you can prove that you were not liable for the accident.
 To hold the owner of the property was responsible for your injuries, you must prove one of the following:

-- The owner of the property was negligent, which led to the damage and potentially harmful state of the stairwell.
+- The property owner was negligent, which led to the damage and potentially harmful state of the stairwell.

-- The owner of the property was well-aware of this state but did not act to remedy the situation.
+- The property owner was well aware of this state but did not act to remedy the situation.

-- The owner of the property should have been made aware of the potential danger of the situation by an employee at the establishment.
+- The property owner should have been made aware of the potential danger of the situation by an employee at the establishment.

-In addition to seeing whether or not the owner of the property was at fault for the slip and fall injury, the rule of comparative negligence applies to every such case.
+In addition to seeing whether or not the property owner was at fault for the slip and fall injury, the rule of comparative negligence applies to every such case.
 Comparative Negligence means that the court or insurance provider will assess the level of carelessness on your part, if any, that led to the accident.

-In case it is discovered during the investigation that it was your carelessness that contributed to your injuries, the amount you receive as compensation will get reduced accordingly.
+In case it is discovered during the investigation that your carelessness contributed to your injuries, the amount you receive as compensation will be reduced accordingly.